bigboards/bigboards-docs/docs/gettingstarted.rst

 -----------------------------------------------------------------------------------------------------------------------
 Using the internal switch, you can hook your Hex to your LAN.

 #.
-Plug a regular Cat5 (or higher) *ethernet cable* into one of the two **free ports at the bottom of the Hex**.
+Plug a regular CAT5e (or higher) ethernet cable into one of the two **free ports at the bottom of the Hex**.

 #.
 Plug the other end of the ethernet cable into an RJ45 **port of your LAN or local/desktop switch**.

 Your Hex will be assigned **12 ip addresses** from your network's DHCP server (LAN server or home router) in the range your LAN is setup.
-Each node and each containers will receive its own ip address.
+Each node and each container will receive its own ip address.

 If your network allows **multicast DNS**, your Hex will be visible on the network using his **personal name**, e.g. Alice.
 All nodes and containers receive an identifiable network name: ::